 Dr. Mahfuz Rahman, extension plant pathologist, West Virginia University, reported, “The risk of cane blight is greatly increased when primocanes are injured or improperly pruned.”
 He further noted, “Although pruning cuts provide a major infection site, insect damage, herbicide damage, freeze injury, or injury from farm machinery or other mechanical operations will likewise provide sites for infection.”
 In one of his studies, he found that old, inappropriately pruned cane stubs were infected with the cane blight fungus in 80 percent of the cases in the second year.

-Rahman’s trials in controlled lab conditions showed that the recommended fungicides Captan, Pristine and Cabrio used by growers in the field were ineffective in suppressing fungal growth.
+Rahman’s trials in controlled lab conditions showed that the recommended fungicides Captain, Pristine, and Cabrio used by growers in the field were ineffective in suppressing fungal growth.
 Few other new fungicides such as Quilt Xcel and Inspire XT provided good control, yet the former was not available from the company to label it on brambles.

 Even though a season’s weather pattern and choice of varieties affect brambles’ proclivity toward diseases, certain management practices can minimize or even prevent cane or crop injury.

 Good sanitation practices in pruning and removing infected canes, preferably in dry weather, should diminish disease spread.
-Choosing sunny sites with good air circulation; selecting certified one-year old, disease-free stock; adequate fertilizing without excessive nitrogen; destroying old canes immediately after harvest; controlling insects and weeds; and following the recommended fungicides and spray schedules and variety selections of local extension educators all should help control disease damage.
+Choosing sunny sites with good air circulation; selecting certified one-year-old, disease-free stock; adequate fertilizing without excessive nitrogen; destroying old canes immediately after harvest; controlling insects and weeds, and following the recommended fungicides and spray schedules and various selections of local extension educators all should help control disease damage.
 Regional and local extension offices can provide the latest information and assist with production techniques.